e280/lettuce/README.md

 ### 🥗 layout [actions.ts](./s/layout/parts/actions.ts) — mutate state
 - *read the source code for the real details*
+- these actions are the only way you can mutate or modify the state
 - `layout.actions.mutate()`
 - `layout.actions.reset(cell?)`
 - `layout.actions.addSurface(dockId, panel)`